risdenk/risdenk.github.io/_posts/2018-02-07-hdf-ambari-mpack-upgrades.md

 ---

 ### Overview
-[Apache Ambari](https://ambari.apache.org/) has the concept of [management packs](https://cwiki.apache.org/confluence/display/AMBARI/Management+Packs) which provides the capability to extend what Ambari can manage.
+[Apache Ambari](https://ambari.apache.org/) has the concept of [management packs](https://cwiki.apache.org/confluence/display/AMBARI/Management+Packs) which provide the capability to extend what Ambari can manage.
 [Hortonworks HDF](https://hortonworks.com/products/data-platforms/hdf/) uses an [Ambari management pack](https://docs.hortonworks.com/HDPDocuments/HDF3/HDF-3.0.2/bk_installing-hdf-and-hdp/content/ch_install-mpack.html) to add management capability for HDF.
 The order in which you upgrade Apache Ambari and management packs can significantly affect the success of the upgrade.

 ### TL;DR
 Order matters when dealing with HDF Management Pack and Ambari upgrades.
 This order of operations works: